Psychodynamic psychotherapy

 Psychodynamic psychotherapy (or psychodynamic therapy) and psychoanalytic psychotherapy (or psychoanalytic therapy) are two categories of psychological therapies.
-Their main purpose is to reveal the unconscious content of a client's psyche in an effort to alleviate psychic tension, which is inner conflict within the mind that was created in a situation of extreme stress or emotional hardship, often in the state of distress.
-The terms "psychoanalytic psychotherapy" and "psychodynamic psychotherapy" are often used interchangeably, but a distinction can be made in practice: though psychodynamic psychotherapy largely relies on psychoanalytical theory, it employs substantially shorter treatment periods than traditional psychoanalytical therapies.
+Their main purpose is to reveal the unconscious content of a patient's psyche in an effort to alleviate psychic tension, which is inner conflict within the mind that was created in a situation of extreme stress or emotional hardship, often in the state of distress.
+The terms "psychoanalytic psychotherapy" and "psychodynamic psychotherapy" are often used interchangeably, but a distinction can be made in practice: although psychodynamic psychotherapy largely relies on psychoanalytic theory, it employs substantially shorter treatment periods than traditional psychoanalytical therapies, including psychoanalysis.
 Studies on the specific practice of psychodynamic psychotherapy suggest that it is evidence-based.
 Long-term psychoanalytic psychotherapy may offer small but statistically significant benefits over other therapies for complex mental disorders, though findings are limited by study differences and methodology.

-Psychodynamic psychotherapy relies on the interpersonal relationship between client and therapist more than other forms of depth psychology.
+Psychodynamic psychotherapy relies more on the interpersonal relationship between the patient and the therapist than other forms of depth psychology.
 They must have a strong relationship built heavily on trust.
-In terms of approach, this form of therapy uses psychoanalysis adapted to a less intensive style of working, usually at a frequency of once or twice per week, often the same frequency as many other therapies.
-The techniques draw on the theories of Freud, Melanie Klein, and the object relations theory proponents, such as Donald Winnicott, Harry Guntrip, and Wilfred Bion.
-Some psychodynamic therapists also draw on Carl Jung, Jacques Lacan, or Robert Langs.
-It is a focus that has been used in individual psychotherapy, group psychotherapy, family therapy, and to understand and work with institutional and organizational contexts.
-In psychiatry, it has been used for adjustment disorders and post-traumatic stress disorder (PTSD), but more often for personality disorders.
+In terms of approach, this form of therapy uses psychoanalysis in a less intensive style of working, usually once or twice per week, often at the same frequency as many other therapies.
+The techniques draw on the theories of Sigmund Freud, Melanie Klein, and the object relations theory proponents, including Donald Winnicott, Harry Guntrip, and Wilfred Bion.
+Some psychodynamic therapists also draw on the work of Carl Jung, Jacques Lacan, and Robert Langs.
+Psychodynamic therapy has been used in individual psychotherapy, group psychotherapy, family therapy, and to understand and work with institutional and organizational contexts.
+In psychiatry, it is sometimes used for adjustment disorders and post-traumatic stress disorder (PTSD), but more often for personality disorders.

 History

 The principles of psychodynamics were introduced in the 1874 publication Lectures on Physiology by German physician and physiologist Ernst Wilhelm von Brücke.
-Von Brücke, taking a cue from thermodynamics, suggested all living organisms are energy systems, governed by the principle of energy conservation.
-During the same year, von Brücke was supervisor to first-year medical student Sigmund Freud at the University of Vienna.
+Von Brücke, taking a cue from thermodynamics, suggested all living organisms are energy systems, governed by the principle of conservation of energy.
+During the same year, von Brücke was a supervisor to first-year medical student Sigmund Freud at the University of Vienna.
 Freud later adopted this new construct of "dynamic" physiology to aid in his own conceptualization of the human psyche.
 Later, both the concept and application of psychodynamics were further developed by the likes of Carl Jung, Alfred Adler, Otto Rank, and Melanie Klein.
 Psychodynamic therapy has evolved from psychoanalytic theory, with some later modifications in the therapeutic practice experienced since the mid-20th century.

 Approaches

-Most psychodynamic approaches are centered on the concept that some maladaptive functioning is in play and that this maladaptation is, at least in part, unconscious.
+Most psychodynamic approaches are centered on the concept that some degree of maladaptive functioning is in play and that this maladaptation is, at least in part, an outgrowth of the unconscious mind.
 The presumed maladaptation develops early in life and eventually causes daily difficulties.
-Psychodynamic therapies focus on revealing and resolving these unconscious conflicts driving their symptoms.
-The therapist takes a more interpretive and much less directive role.
+Psychodynamic therapies focus on revealing and resolving these unconscious conflicts driving symptoms.
+The therapist takes a more interpretive and much less directive role relative to cognitive-behavioral therapeutic roles.

 Major techniques used by psychodynamic therapists include: